Lookman: Selecting Super Eagles was a 'tough decision' but Nigeria is not new to me | Goal.com

 Lookman: Selecting Super Eagles was a 'tough decision' but Nigeria is not new to me

-Nigeria winger Ademola Lookman has admitted he faced a "tough decision" when picking between playing for the Super Eagles and England at international levell.
+Nigeria winger Ademola Lookman has admitted he faced a "tough decision" when picking between playing for the Super Eagles and England at international level.

 The 24-year-old was earlier this year cleared by the World governing body Fifa to switch allegiance and play for the West African nation and this was after he had featured for England at the youth level.